telerik/teststudio-docs/docs/troubleshooting-guide/test-execution-problems-tg/download-dialog-access-denied.md

 You have two options to address the case:

-* Contact your system administrator and request read/write access to the folder specified in the 'Handle Upload dialog' or 'Handle Download dialog' steps.
+* Contact your system administrator and request read/write access to the folder specified in the 'Handle Upload dialog' or 'Handle Download dialog' steps for web test, and the 'Handle OpenFile dialog' or 'Handle SaveFile dialog' steps for WPF test.
-* Modify the file path used in the 'Handle Upload dialog' or 'Handle Download dialog' steps and replace it with a folder for which the current user has sufficient permissions.
+* Modify the file path used in the 'Handle Upload dialog' or 'Handle Download dialog' steps for web test, and the 'Handle OpenFile dialog' or 'Handle SaveFile dialog' steps for WPF test, and replace it with a folder for which the current user has the proper permissions.

  > __Tip!__
 ><br>